rollbar/rollbar.js/README.md

 - Instead of importing the library as a singleton upon which you act, you are now importing a constructor.
-- The constructor is a function of the form `function (accessToken, options)` where options is an object with the same configuration options as before.
+- The constructor is a function of the form `function (options)` where options is an object with the same configuration options as before, and also requires a key `accessToken` with your access token as the value.
 - `reportMessage`, `reportMessageWithPayloadData`, `handleError`, and `handleErrorWithPayloadData` are all deprecated in favor of: log/debug/info/warning/error/critical
 - Each of these new logging functions can be called with any of the following sets of arguments: